 Get familiar with your myNortheastern account.
 Most functions and services related to your academic experience at Northeastern (e.g. course registration, course schedule, student accounts, etc.) you will find under the Self-Service tab.
 Also, use your myNortheastern account to access your student email account.
 You are encouraged to start checking your student email regularly.

 Managing Your Email to Receive Important Communications

-It is important that you get into the habit of logging into your myNortheastern account to check your student email account regularly.
-After logging in, look for the Gmail icon in the upper right-hand corner of the screen.
-You may find that there are already important emails waiting in your account.
+It is important that you get into the habit of checking your student email account regularly.
+You can access your email by logging into your myNortheastern account or going to office365.northeastern.edu.
+You may find that there are already important emails waiting for you.

 Northeastern University’s student health plan (NUSHP), administered by Blue Cross Blue Shield, provides comprehensive health benefits at an affordable rate.
 To learn more about NUSHP, please visit the NUSHP website.
 The website also contains information on how to waive NUSHP.
 Please note that there are strict deadlines to waive coverage.

 The State of California does not require graduate students to provide their immunization report.

 All students will be required to carry their student ID card (Husky Card) while on campus.
 This card is also used for student printing services at the Silicon Valley campus.
 All new students must complete this form in order to obtain their Husky Cards.
 The deadline for submitting this form is August 20, 2021.

 Orientations help you get ready to make the most of your graduate school experience and Northeastern — San Francisco, Silicon Valley.
 All students are required to complete the orientations that pertain to them.
 These sessions are delivered virtually and are designed to help new students learn about both the San Francisco and Silicon Valley regional campuses, university resources, and other pertinent information.